souzamarlon/bootcamp-gympoint/README.md

 # Start React Native Server
 $ react-native start

-# Run the app (Android) - App was just tested in an Android smartphones
+# Run the app (Android) - This app was just tested in an Android smartphone.
 $ react-native run-android
 ```
 ---